Mortimer, Kansas: History

 The Cherryvale newspaper reported in April 1884 that Mortimer had a grain elevator, railroad freight house, railroad passenger depot, post office, general store, drug store, doctor's office, blacksmith shop, and an architect/builder.
 The railroad built a section house, constructing it from two box cars connected in the shape of a "T".
 Mortimer became an important shipping and supply point on the railroad for many goods, but especially grain and livestock.
 The Carpenter school pre-dated the community, but was renamed Mortimer School.
 Church services were originally held at the school until June 5, 1892 when Mortimer Brethren Church was dedicated by Senior Bishop Nicholas Castle.
 A new grain elevator was erected by N. Sauer Milling Company in 1918.

 The heyday of the community was from the mid-1880s until the 1910s.
 The site was vacated by the Labette County Board of Commissioners on March 7, 1917.

 The church burned down on October 17, 1931.
 The grain elevator, railroad depot, section house, freight house, scales, and stock yards remained for many decades and the former town site was known as "Mortimer Station".
 One by one, the houses were dismantled and relocated to other surrounding towns.
 Eventually the depot was torn down, and all that remained was a platform and a sign with the former town's name on either side.
-Mortimer was downgraded to a flag stop, meaning passengers had to flag down the train for it to stop.
+Mortimer was downgraded to a flag stop.
 The railroad eventually ended passenger service on the line in the 1960s.
 The tracks were soon abandoned between Dennis and Cherryvale and all grain shipping operations were transferred to Dennis and the grain elevator was later torn down.
 Although the community no longer exists, the location is still known locally as "Mortimer Corner".